primatejs/primate/docs/docs/configuration.md

-To illustrate this, if you wanted to change the default logging level to `Info` instead of `Warn` and the HTTP port to `6262` you would create a `primate.config.js` in your project root with the following overrides.
+To illustrate this, if you wanted to change the default logging level to `Info` instead of `Warn` and the HTTP port to `6262` you would create a `primate.config.js` in your project root with these overrides.

 ```js
 export default {